 In July of 2018, we purchased a smaller house six blocks away, which we have renovated and opened in June of 2019.
 Two folks who were living in the old house are the core of the new one, and there are two bedrooms for families.
 We have decided to focus on serving refugees and immigrants.
-One two-person family has been living with us since the opening, but the house was limited by zoning to four persons total.
-We will be able to fill it when the city approves a new definition of “household.”
+One two-person family has been living with us since the opening, but the house was limited by zoning to four persons total until February 8, 2021, when the city approved a new definition of “household.”
 Now we can house five unrelated adults, plus their relatives, which gives us a new limit, based on the size of the bedrooms, of eight persons total.

 Two long-time members of the CW community live next door to the house and participate in its decision-making and prayer life.
 The corona virus pandemic is currently preventing us from meeting in the house for our regular weekday noon prayer or our community potluck and prayer on Thursday evenings.
 But we are gathering for prayer by Zoom at 7:00 p.m. on Thursdays.
-These community events are suspended during the corona virus pandemic.

 If you wish to make a donation, the PayPal link above will let you donate through Emmaus Housing, which is tax exempt, and your gift will be automatically earmarked for the Denver Catholic Worker House.

 We are part of a much larger movement called the Catholic Worker Movement, which was founded in 1933 by Dorothy Day and Peter Maurin in New York City.
 There are over 200 Catholic Worker communities across the globe.
 To find out more about the movement, or to see a directory of Catholic Worker houses of hospitality, soup kitchens, farms and community spaces, go to http://www.catholicworker.org.
 There you can read about the movement’s values, ideals, history of activism and current work, along with archives of newsletter articles.